-The Red-tailed Hawk has a brown or grayish brown back with pale markings.
+A red-tailed hawk has a brown or grayish-brown back with pale markings.
 Its chest is white with a darker “belly band”.
 The short, broad tail feathers are uniformly red, and the legs and feet are yellow.

-- This hawk has keen eyesight, which is 8 times more powerful than the eyesight of a human.
+- This hawk has keen eyesight, which is eight times more powerful than the eyesight of a human.

-- There is a bony ridge over the eye socket that provides shade for the eyes in direct sunlight.
-This is similar to the way a baseball cap provides shade for our eyes.
+- There is a bony ridge over the eye socket that provides shade for the eyes in direct sunlight, similar to the way a baseball cap provides shade for our eyes.

-- The Red-tailed Hawk’s curved beak and sharp talons help it to efficiently catch its prey.
+- A red-tailed hawk’s curved beak and sharp talons help it to efficiently catch its prey.

-The Red-tailed Hawk is a carnivore (meat-eater) that eats mainly rodents, but also rabbits, reptiles, and other birds.
-At Cosley Zoo, the hawks are fed mice and quail.
+Red-tailed hawks are carnivores (meat-eaters) that eat mainly rodents, but also rabbits, reptiles, and other birds.
+At Cosley Zoo, the hawk is fed mice, rats and quail.

-Red-tailed Hawks live in open areas containing some trees.
+Red-tailed hawks live in areas that are mostly open but contain some trees.
 They use the open areas for hunting and the trees for nesting.

-Red-tailed Hawks have a high mortality rate for the first 2 years of their lives.
+Red-tailed hawks have a high mortality rate for the first two years of their lives.
 If they survive this period, their life expectancy is 10 to 15 years.
-Their captive life expectancy is slightly higher.
+Their life expectancy in human care is slightly higher.

-Red-tailed Hawks help to control the populations of smaller prey animals, such as mice and rabbits.
+Red-tailed hawks help to control the populations of small prey animals, such as mice and rabbits.
 They also provide homes for other birds that use their nests.

-- This type of hawk is sometimes known as the “chicken hawk,” even though Red-tails rarely kill chickens.
+- This type of hawk is sometimes known as the “chicken hawk”, even though these birds rarely kill chickens.